talexandru1987/movie-night/README.md

 If the user chooses the delete button the movie is removed from their favourites page.If the user clicks cancel, the notification is removed.
 When the user has no favourites stores their is an alert box which states that the user does not have any favourites saved.

+We have included an About us Page which contains a small description of ourselfves along with links to our GitHub pages.

 # Languages Libraries Used

 We have used HTML ,CSS, JavaScript along with the Bulma framework, Unicon library for icons and the JQuery library to add event listeners and render our pages dynamically.